Laravel-Backpack/docs/6.x/getting-started-basics.md

 <a name="backpack-design"></a>
 ### Front-End Design

-Backpack installs the [CoreUI](https://coreui.io) HTML theme, and our own design on top - [Backstrap](https://backstrap.net).
-It uses Bootstrap 4, and has many HTML blocks ready for you to use.
-When you're building a custom page in your admin panel, it's easy to just copy-paste the HTML from our [Backstrap demo](https://backstrap.net), or from the [CoreUI documentation](https://coreui.io/docs/getting-started/introduction/) and it will look good, without you having to design anything.
+New Backpack installs come with the [Tabler](https://tabler.io) HTML theme installed.
+It uses Bootstrap 5, and has many HTML blocks ready for you to use.
+When you're building a custom page in your admin panel, it's easy to just copy-paste the HTML from our [the tabler website](https://tabler.io/preview), or from the [Tabler documentation](https://tabler.io/docs) and it will look good, without you having to design anything.

 It also installs Noty for triggering JS notification bubbles, and SweetAlerts.
 So you can easily use these across your admin panel.
 You can [trigger notification bubbles in PHP](/docs/{{version}}/base-about#triggering-notification-bubbles-in-php) or [trigger notification bubbles in JavaScript](/docs/{{version}}/base-about#triggering-notification-bubbles-in-javascript).

+But [Tabler Theme](https://github.com/Laravel-Backpack/theme-tabler) is just the _default_ theme in Backpack.
+You can uninstall it and use other themes, like [CoreUI v4](https://github.com/Laravel-Backpack/theme-coreuiv4) or [CoreUI v2](https://github.com/Laravel-Backpack/theme-tabler) (which still provides IE support).
+You can of course also create your own custom theme.
+In fact, we've built our theming system in such a way that if you buy a Bootstrap-based HTML template from Envato / GetBootstrap / WrapBootstrap, it should take you no more than 5 hours to  create a Backpack theme that's using that HTML template.

 <a name="backpack-authentication"></a>